AndreWohnsland/CocktailBerry/docs/addons.md

 This section is for people, who want to write your own addons.
 Here you will find the ressources to get started.

+!!! info "Developers Guide"
+    This section is for developer and people, who want to add some features to CocktailBerry.
+    If you just want to use addons of other people, look at the sections above.

 ### Set Up

 First, you should clone the latest version of CocktailBerry in your development environment.
+Install all needed dependencies, either over pip or with poetry (recommended).
+Then you should create **one** Python file for your addon, placed it in the `addons` folder in the CocktailBerry project.
 Files within this folder will not be tracked by git.
-Install all needed dependencies, either over pip or with poetry (recommended).
-Then you should create **one** Python file for your addon, placed in the `addons` in the CocktailBerry project folder.
 Now you are ready to go.

 ### Addon Base Structure